 3. Identify the exemption

-Check Article 9 of the GDPR and identify which of the 10 possible exemptions for processing sensitive personal data apply to your case.
+Check Article 9 and identify which of the 10 possible exemptions for processing sensitive personal data apply to your case.

 If you can not find an appropriate exception for your case, then you will not be able to process sensitive data.